Universal Display Corporation: Flexible displays

 OLEDs enable screens to be made in curved or flexible format.
 Samsung's flexible AMOLEDs will be fabricated on a plastic (Polyimide) substrate and will be able to withstand high temperature (up to 350-400 degrees).
 The displays can be bendable - but since the first products will use them inside rigid glass cases - so it'll actually be "curved" displays and not flexible ones.
 A plastic based AMOLED will be shatterproof, and will also be lighter and thinner compared to glass based OLEDs.

 OLED Info reports that for flexible displays on plastic, UDC's UniversalBarrier single-layer encapsulation technology is being evaluated by Samsung.
 UDC has a working 6" R&D deposition machine for the encapsulation layer.
 They go on to describe how Corning Glass have developed a flexible glass to help speed up the adoption of bendable OLED screens.
 "On Aug.
-28 2013, Corning and AU Optronics announced that Corning is an important and strategic highperformance display glass collaborator for AUO’s line of AMOLED panels.
+28 2013, Corning and AU Optronics announced that Corning is an important and strategic high-performance display glass collaborator for AUO’s line of AMOLED panels.
 AUO selected the Corning Lotus Glass platform based on the glass substrate’s outstanding thermal and dimensional stability.
 This aids AUO with efficient manufacturing during the high-temperature processes that are required to develop its AMOLED panels."
 Corning is also developing a Roll to Roll manufacturing process that will greatly reduce costs of mass-producing flexible displays.

 UBI Research published a new report on flexible OLED displays, forecasting a very fast growth: from 20 million units in 2012 to 150 million units in 2013.
 UBI sees $6.3 billion in flexible OLED revenues in 2017.
 This is far more optimistic than the recent report by Markets&Markets who see the entire flexible display market at $3.2 billion in 2017.

 The Flexible Display Center announced that it has successfully manufactured the world's largest flexible color AMOLED prototype using advanced mixed oxide thin film transistors (TFTs).
 Measuring 7.4 diagonal inches, the device was developed at the FDC in conjunction with Army Research Labs scientists.
 It also meets a critical target set by the U.S. Department of Defense to advance the development of full-color, full-motion video flexible OLED displays for use in thin, lightweight, bendable and highly rugged devices.

 "This is a significant manufacturing breakthrough for flexible display technology," said Nick Colaneri, director of the FDC.
-"It provides a realistic path forward for the production of high performance, flexible, full color OLED displays, accelerating commercialization of the technology in the process."
+"It provides a realistic path forward for the production of high-performance, flexible, full color OLED displays, accelerating commercialization of the technology in the process."